Burn the Empire: Singles

 The title track, "Burn the Empire", was released as the first single in November 2021.
 It opens with a sample of former Cabinet minister Tony Benn offering a reason for creeping authoritarianism in the UK.
-The song looks at the discontent and unrest in the UK, with Cochrane saying that "I think young people have always wanted a fairer and more equal society and it’s the voices of the old, the discontent and the ignorant that try and squash that".
+The song looks at the discontent and unrest in the UK, with Cochrane saying that "I think young people have always wanted a fairer and more equal society and it's the voices of the old, the discontent and the ignorant that try and squash that".

-The second single, "Zuckerpunch", released in February 2022, criticises social media and the effect is has psychologically and on society.
+The second single, "Zuckerpunch", released in February 2022, criticises social media and the effect it has psychologically and on society.
 The titles takes its name from Facebook founder Mark Zuckerberg, with clips of him frequently interspersed in the song's official lyric video.

 The Snuts released their first collaborative song for the third single.
 Released in May, "End of the Road" features vocals by English singer Rachel Chinouriri.
 Cochrane described the song as a "musical anecdote" and "a remedy for heartache".
-Chinouriri added that "you can hear the difference in mine and Jack’s accents, which I think adds something unique to the song".
+Chinouriri added that "you can hear the difference in mine and Jack's accents, which I think adds something unique to the song".

 "The Rodeo" was released as the fourth single in June.
 It was the final song to be written for Burn the Empire and was inspired by the Beatles documentary Get Back.
 Cochrane explained that after watching the documentary, the band went into the studio and "just played the first thing that came into our heads and from there The Rodeo was born".
 The music video was filmed in Mexico whilst the band were on tour there.
 It was inspired by Escaramuza charra, the only female equestrian event in the Mexican charrería, and the video features rider Regina Segura Martínez.

 The fifth and final single released was "Knuckles" in September.
-Cochrane described the lyrics as being "inspired by the notion of the strong female spirit I’ve been lucky enough to be surrounded by throughout life.
-It’s about resilience and strength".
+Cochrane described the lyrics as being "inspired by the notion of the strong female spirit I've been lucky enough to be surrounded by throughout life.
+It's about resilience and strength".